-This conception came under question with the introduction of a distinction between "compulsory" courses and "optional" courses, a distinction contested by the academic corporation unless proved (or achieved) that the new combination of compulsory and optional courses guaranteed the same career (and income) outlets as the previous one.
+This conception came under question with the introduction of a distinction between "compulsory" courses and "optional" courses, a distinction contested by the academic corporation unless proved (or achieved) that the new combination of compulsory and optional courses guarantees to professors the same career (and income) outlets as the previous one.

-The introduction of the credit system entails a further weakening of that conception as it made easier for courses to became not only the components of one diploma but components of different diplomas.
+The introduction of the credit system entails a further weakening of that conception as courses became (or, better, can become) not only the components of one diploma but components of different diplomas.

-&lt;sup>2 Not so much when the Universities were born in the Middle Ages and their conception as "Universitates", i.e. Communities of scholars, as well students as lecturers, was much closer to reality than in the XIXth and XXth centuries
+^{2.} Not so much when the Universities were born in the Middle Ages and their conception as "Universitates", i.e. Communities of scholars, as well students as professors, was much closer to reality than in the XIXth and XXth centuries